KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 the loader will use the “fpGetInstanceProcAddr” and “fpGetDeviceProcAddr” functions from the “VkNegotiateLayerInterface” structure.
-Prior to these changes, the loader would query each of those functions using "GetProcAddress" on Windows or "dlsym" on Linux.
+Prior to these changes, the loader would query each of those functions using "GetProcAddress" on Windows or "dlsym" on Linux or MacOS.

 #### Layer Call Chains and Distributed Dispatch